kddubey/mpnrl/README.md

 ## Why

-No-duplicates sampling hurts training throughput if there's high variance in the number of duplicated anchors.
+No-duplicates sampling hurts training throughput if there's high skewnewss in the number of duplicated anchors.
 See the numbers and plots for MNRL + AllNLI in [`./demos/compare_dataloaders.ipynb`](./demos/compare_dataloaders.ipynb).